 Scientists are just making up these ideas, the same as I am, but they are doing it within their scientific domain.
 The problem is when they call it science when it is actually mere speculation.

 One provable fact about consciousness is that the brain creates it.
 How the brain does this is currently unknown (and speculating about this is philosophy, not science).
 Seems to me, to be a materialist/physicalist requires admitting there is an aspect of the universe, of reality, called consciousness upon which the brain acts to create our conscious awareness.
-Perhaps consciousness is like energy or entropy, a property of the cosmos.
+Perhaps consciousness is like energy, entropy, information, and time: a property of the cosmos.
 The problem is that we have not yet been able to measure consciousness like we can measure energy and entropy.
 And so, it is tempting to call it an emergent property (but this explains nothing).

 By wrong I mean: they don't agree.
 Examples are, their opinions about: (1) what consciousness is, (2) the origins of the universe, and (3) the origin of life.